pk-sarker/system-design/README.md

 **Separation Of Concerns**:
 Separation of concerns kind of means the same thing, be concerned about your work only & stop worrying about the rest of the stuff.
-These principles act at all the levels of the service, be it at the tier level or the code level.\
+These principles act at all the levels of the service, be it at the tier level or the code level.

-Keeping the components separate makes them reusable.
-Different services can use the same database, the messaging server or any component as long as they are not tightly coupled with each other.\
+- Keeping the components separate makes them reusable.
+Different services can use the same database, the messaging server or any component as long as they are not tightly coupled with each other.
-Having loosely coupled components is the way to go.
+- Having loosely coupled components is the way to go.
 The approach makes scaling the service easy in future when things grow beyond a certain level.

+##  System performance criteria

+### Scalability
+Scalability means the ability of the application to handle & withstand increased workload without sacrificing the latency.

+For instance, if an application takes *n* seconds to respond to a user request.
+It should take the same *n* seconds to respond to each of the million concurrent user requests on that application.

+The infrastructure shold not crumble with increasing load or concurrent request.
+A scalable system each component should scale when there are more load which can't be handled with existing applications and should maintain the latency of the system.

+**Latency** is the amount of time a system takes to respond to a user request. \
+Let’s say sending a request to an app to fetch an image & the system takes 2 seconds to respond to the request.
+The latency of the system is 2 seconds.